Numerical modeling of collisional dynamics of Sr in an optical dipole trap: Abstract

 \section{Abstract}

 We describe a model of inelastic and elastic collisional dynamics of atoms in an optical dipole trap that utilizes numerical evaluation of statistical mechanical quantities and numerical solution of equations for the evolution of number and temperature of trapped atoms.
 It can be used for traps that possess little spatial symmetry and when the ratio of trap depth to sample temperature is relatively small.
-We check parameters calculated numerically against analytic calculations for power-law traps and compare results with experiments on $^{88}$Sr, which has well-characterized collisional properties.
+We compare simulation results with experiments on $^{88}$Sr and $^{84}$Sr, which have well-characterized collisional properties.